Skip to content (press enter)

 Traditional shoreline management of our beaches has relied heavily on rock armoring or rip rap and seawalls, which erode public beaches.
 The solution is to incorporate more dynamic "nature-based" shoreline management methods such as natural cobble revetments, native dune restoration and natural berms that help nourish the beaches sand supply.
 While HB 2925 offers opportunities to further permitting such efforts, some further clarity and guidance is necessary.
 This bill introduces the idea of "bioengineering" coastal solutions.
 While not currently supported by Surfrider given some concerns with land use consistency and potential loopholes for development, the bill is in the direction of better addressing nature-based solutions.

-Current Status: SB 504 Referred to Senate Committee on Natural Resources and Wildfire
+Current Status: SB 504 - Referred to Ways and Means, Natural Resource Subcommitee

 Hearing Held 02/05 - Read our testimony